mossmanpete/ParadigmCore/spec/validator-tx-spec.md

     }
     ```
 1. After the previous step is completed, and that Tendermint block passes `commit()`, the new validator will be able to join the network and begin proposing and voting on blocks.
-1. _... to be expanded_

 *††† The decision of weather to a) modify the existing `witness` transaction type to support `ValidatorUpdate`s or b) create a new transaction type has not been made yet.
 This specification (and it's terminology) will be updated when that decision is made.*

-*†††† The decision of wheather to a) modify the existing `state.balances` object to store validator balances or b) incorporate validator balances into the `state.validators` data structure has not yet been made.
+*†††† The decision of whether to a) modify the existing `state.balances` object to store validator balances or b) incorporate validator balances into the `state.validators` data structure has not yet been made.
 This spec will be updated upon a decision being made.*

 ## Final Note(s)